 This processor comes with 4.40 GHz of Max Turbo Frequency and 2.50 GHz of Base Frequency.
 It also comes with an 18 MB Intel Smart Cache with a 7.5 MB total L2 Cache.
 This is not an unlocked processor.
 So you can’t overclock this processor.

 It’s compatible with both DDR4 at 3200 MT/s and DDR5 at 4800 MT/s RAM.
-It can support maximum of 2 Memory Channels, with Max Memory Bandwidth of 76.8 GB/s.
+It can support a maximum of 2 Memory Channels, with a Max Memory Bandwidth of 76.8 GB/s.